While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Atypical antipsychotics

 Atypical antipsychotics are also called second generation antipsychotics.
-These antipsychotics are more often prescribed than first generation (or typical) antipsychotics since they tend to have fewer side effects.
+These antipsychotics are more often prescribed for bipolar disorder than first generation (or typical) antipsychotics since they tend to have fewer side effects.

 Atypical antipsychotics may help if you experience manic episodes.
 They’re used fairly often for bipolar disorder, though researchers are still discovering how effective they are for the condition.